Ceici92/CeciliasBlog/content/posts/RL_1.md

 ![alt Text](https://github.com/Ceici92/CeciliasBlog/blob/master/docs/images/RL_1/Learner.png?raw=true "Learner")

-If we look at the parameters : gamma is the discounting factor, and the algorithm used to improve the network is either Sarsa or QLearning.
+If we look at the parameters : gamma is the discounting factor, and Sarsa or QLearning are the algorithm chosen to improve the network.

 We observe that there is a target network that will be trained, and a frozen network that will be used to see the improvement of the network along the training.